StarRocks/starrocks/docs/en/using_starrocks/troubleshooting_asynchronous_materialized_views.md

 - **Diagnose rewrite failure using TRACE**

-  StarRocks supports the TRACE statement for the diagnosis of materialized view rewrite failure:
+  StarRocks provides the TRACE statement for you to diagnose materialized view rewrite failure:

     - `TRACE LOGS MV <query>`: Available in v3.2 and later, this command analyzes the detailed rewrite process and the reasons of the failure.
     - `TRACE REASON MV <query>`: Available in v3.2.8 and later, this command provides concise reasons for rewrite failure.